Responsible Gambling

 What is Responsible Gambling?

 Responsible Gaming is a concept which aims to ensure playing casino games for real money and betting on sports events are carried out in an environment where the potential for harm is minimised.
 In other words, betting at an establishment which allows players to set personal limits and enforces them.
+Examples of how to gamble responsibly are:

 It is easy to lose track of things when you’re having fun, so make sure you set yourself limits.
 This could be the amount of time you spend playing (set the alarm on your phone as a way of reminding yourself), or the amount of money you wager.
 Many casinos and payment methods will allow you to set limits, whether that’s daily, weekly or monthly, on the amount of money you deposit.
 Take advantage of this option to ensure you are betting safely.